ReVersion: Diffusion-Based Relation Inversion from Images: The ReVersion Framework

 \subsection{Relation-Steering Contrastive Learning}

-Recall that our goal is to acquire a relation prompt \R that accurately captures the co-existing relation in the exemplar images.
-A basic objective is to reconstruct the exemplar images using \R:
+Recall that our goal is to acquire a relation prompt \R{} that accurately captures the co-existing relation in the exemplar images.
+A basic objective is to reconstruct the exemplar images using \R{}:

-where $\bepsilon \sim \mathcal{N}(\bzero, \bI)$, \R is the optimized text embedding, and $\bepsilon_\theta(\cdot)$ is a pre-trained text-to-image diffusion model whose weights are frozen throughout optimization. $\langle{r}\rangle$ is the relation prompt being optimized, and is fed into the pre-trained T2I model as part of the text description $c$.
+where $\bepsilon \sim \mathcal{N}(\bzero, \bI)$, \R{} is the optimized text embedding, and $\bepsilon_\theta(\cdot)$ is a pre-trained text-to-image diffusion model whose weights are frozen throughout optimization. $\langle{r}\rangle$ is the relation prompt being optimized, and is fed into the pre-trained T2I model as part of the text description $c$.

-However, as discussed in Section \ref{sec: prior} , this pixel-level reconstruction loss mainly focus on low-level reconstruction rather than visual relations.
-Consequently, directly applying this loss could result in appearance leakage and hence unsatisfactory relation inversion.
+However, this pixel-level reconstruction loss mainly focus on reconstructing visual details, without emphasis on object relations.
+Consequently, we find that directly optimizing with Equation~\ref{eq:ti_loss} could lead the relation prompt $\langle{R}\rangle$ to be more associated with the look of objects rather than the relation between them, undesirably leaking entity appearance from exemplar images into the generated images, and also causing wrong object relations.

-Motivated by our \textit{Premise} and \textit{Observation \uppercase\expandafter{\romannumeral1}}, we adopt the preposition prior as an important guidance to steer the relation prompt towards the relation-dense text embedding subspace.
-Specifically, we can use the prepositions as positive samples and other POS' words (\ie, nouns, adjectives) as negative samples to construct a contrastive loss.
-Following InfoNCE~\cite{oord2018representation}, this preliminary contrastive loss is derived as:
+To mitigate this problem, we propose the \textit{``relation-steering contrastive learning''} scheme, leveraging linguistic priors discussed in Section~\ref{sec:intro} to emphasis more on object relation during the optimization of $\langle{R}\rangle$.
+Specifically, we sample a set of prepositions as positives and use other Part-of-Speech (POS)' words (\eg, nouns, adjectives) in the text descriptions as negatives to steer the relation prompt towards a relation-dense text embedding subspace, and push it away from appearance-related semantics.
+Following InfoNCE~\cite{oord2018representation,miech2020end}, we formulate the Steering Loss by:

-where $R$ is the relation embedding, and $\gamma$ is the temperature parameter. $P_i$ (\ie,~positive sample) is a randomly sampled preposition embedding at the $i$-th optimization iteration, and $N_i=\{N_i^1, ..., N_i^K\}$ (\ie,~negative samples) is a set of randomly sampled embeddings from other POS.
+where $\langle{r}\rangle$ is the relation embedding, and $\gamma$ is the temperature parameter. $P_i=\{P_i^1, ..., P_i^L\}$ (\ie,~positive samples) refers to a set of a randomly sampled preposition embeddings from basis prepositions (more details provided in Supplementary File) at the $i$-th optimization iteration, and $N_i=\{N_i^1, ..., N_i^M\}$ (\ie,~negative samples) are the embeddings of all other POS' words (\eg, nouns, adjectives) in the exemplars' text descriptions in the current batch.
 All embeddings are normalized to unit length.

-Since the relation prompt should also be disentangled away from object appearance, we further propose to select the object descriptions of exemplar images as the improved negative set.
-In this way, our choice of negatives serves two purposes: 1) provides POS guidance away from non-prepositional clusters, and 2) prevents appearance leakage by including exemplar object descriptions in the negative set.
+We find that our relation-steering contrastive learning scheme can effectively help $\langle{r}\rangle$ to focus on relation and mitigate the appearance leakage problem (see Figure~\ref{fig:ablation_comparison} and Section~\ref{subsec:ablation}).